Alex2262/AltairChessEngine/README.md

 Altair was created with the help of many people and usage of many resources.
 Altair is also inspired from other strong and notable engines.

+Altair uses [@jw1912's](https://github.com/jw1912) [Bullet](https://github.com/jw1912/bullet) for training neural networks as of version 5.0.9\
+Altair's NNUE inference code is influenced by [@Ciekce's](https://github.com/Ciekce) [Polaris](https://github.com/Ciekce/Polaris/tree/viri_nnue) \
+Altair uses Dale Weiler's INCBIN utility for including binary files

+Since version 1.3.6 and beyond, Altair's classical evaluation has been tuned with [@GediminasMasaitis's](https://github.com/GediminasMasaitis)
+[Texel Tuner](https://github.com/GediminasMasaitis/texel-tuner/tree/main/src) for tuning HCE parameters.

-Mentions:
+Other Mentions:

 - [The Chess Programming Wiki](https://www.chessprogramming.org/Main_Page) contains many resources that I have used.
 - [The Bitboard Chess Engine in C Playlist](https://www.youtube.com/playlist?list=PLmN0neTso3Jxh8ZIylk74JpwfiWNI76Cs) is a great video series that I initially used to learn aspects of chess programming.
 - [@archishou](https://github.com/archishou) has supported me a lot in the development of my engine with many ideas and help in implementing bitboards.
 - [@Ciekce](https://github.com/Ciekce) has helped me not only fix many issues in my engine, but also improve my understanding of programming in general.
 - [@GediminasMasaitis](https://github.com/GediminasMasaitis) has also helped me a lot in the development of my engine.
 His engine [Chessdotcpp](https://github.com/GediminasMasaitis/chess-dot-cpp) has inspired me with many ideas.
-Since version 1.3.6 and beyond, I have also used his [Texel Tuner](https://github.com/GediminasMasaitis/texel-tuner/tree/main/src) for tuning HCE parameters.
 - [Weiss](https://github.com/TerjeKir/weiss) is another great inspiration and resource.
 - The Engine Programming Discord Server for answering many of my questions.
 - Everyone in this [OpenBench Testing Instance](https://chess.swehosting.se/users/) for their invaluable support and